dobots/website/_posts/2014-05-23-best-european-startup.md

 # The Robot Launch competition

 It are exciting times for us at DoBots.
-We are very proud to be part of the six finalists of the [Robot Launch competition](http://robotlaunch.com/) out of competition with 60 other startups in robotics.
+We are very proud to be part of the six finalists of the [Robot Launch competition](http://robotlaunch.com/), selected out of 60 startups in robotics in total!
 Movies from the finalists can be found at [Robot Launch](http://robotlaunch.com/2014/05/robot-launch-2014-finalists-announced/).
-The finalists:
+We can't do justice to the products and services of the finalists, but let us describe them briefly:

  * [RoboSoft Systems](http://www.robosoftsystems.co.in/), a duct inspection robot
  * [Tandemech Engineering](http://www.tandemech.com/), a wall-climbing robot